I have drawn since I was 3 years old, often obsessively.

 It was these ingredients that led to a training in architecture, that ultimately in turn led also to a career as a professional performer.
 Narrative, for me was the quantum of subjective thought.
 Story telling.

 Having eschewed being labelled as much as possible, I continued to paint and act and generally live the life of a seeker.
+Until I literally died in 2013.
+See forthcoming blogs, in 2020.
 The number of people I need to thank is very large.

 I intended to write a graphic novel of my journey, both material and metaphysical in nature, and use my figurative skills as an illustrator, as part of my exporation.
 Instead a series of abstract works demanded to be created and subsequently banished before I could proceed....